selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Neither chase pleasure nor avoid necessary pain.
 Do what feels right over what is easy.

 Do not chase or avoid emotions, feel and let go.

 The world is full of nonsense.
 It’s not personal.
 It doesn’t matter.
 Don't let it get you down.

 What is the use of negativity?
-Don't make yourself miserable.
 Complain less, appreciate more.

 Do nothing in anger.
 Do you have to prove anything?